Skip to main content

 Fioricet is a well-known prescription medication used to stop a headache that has already started.
 It’s intended to be used for tension-type (muscle tension) headaches.

-Although Fioricet can sometimes be effective for migraines, there are better options available for most people.
+Although Fioricet can sometimes work for migraines, there are better options available for most people.

 What is Fioricet?